BishoSBA/portfolio/README.md

 ## Examples:

 * Used SASS, a CSS pre-compiler to utilize better nesting for css properties and ease in usage of variables which allows ease in changing the color/theme of the website in the future
-* Used JaveScript to listen to when the elements are on screen to toggle their CSS animations
+* Used JavaScript to listen to when the elements are on screen to toggle their CSS animations

 ## Optimizations